 Planning Your Schedule

 When planning for your fall classes, think about creating a balanced schedule by choosing courses from various subject areas rather than focusing your choices in any one area or in any one type of course.
 Taking several courses in a single discipline or combining several courses that are all, for example, math-focused or will require a lot of reading can be overwhelming.
-Try to balance your schedule by selecting courses across the Foundational Curriculum, major exploratory classes, and electives.
+Try to balance your schedule by selecting courses across the Web of Inquiry, Richmond's Foundational Curriculum, potential major or minor exploratory classes, and electives.

 There are three (3) steps to registration for first-year students: Pre-Registration, Preparing for Self-Registration, and Self-Registration.
 The details for each step are outlined below.
 If you have any questions about planning your schedule, please contact your Peer Academic Advisor, your Summer Advisor, or a staff member in the AARC.